-In my grandmother’s time, and even in my younger days, porch visiting was a daily social event.
+In my grandmother’s time, and even in my younger days, porch visiting was an almost daily social event.

 In the Carolina countryside, where summers are hot and long, no respectable house was considered complete without a porch.
-They were almost as necessary as the kitchen and for a considerable part of the year became the outdoor apartment for family and friends.
-On reflection, I think I know that what this time taught me was how to listen, how to learn, how to live.
+They were almost as necessary as the kitchen, and for a considerable part of the year they became the outdoor apartment for family and friends.

-Porches were indeed the center of family life.
-They provided relaxation, and social interaction even after the darkening shadows inked the landscape.
+Porches were at the center of family life.
+They provided relaxation and social interaction, even after the darkening shadows inked the landscape.
 Somehow they marked the endings and beginnings of daily life.
 And for more times than I can remember, it seems the whole family was there, and now I can see we were all just passing through.

 Most porches were pretty simple, no architectural wonders, just reflections of the folks that lived their simple lives there.
-Rocking chairs lined up in a companionable row begged a body to stop and ‘sit a spell.’
-Pots of flowers.
+Rocking chairs lined up in a companionable row begged a body to stop and “sit a spell.”
+There were pots of flowers.
 I remember, “Three Sisters Roses” bowls of Sweet William, placed here and there, replenished on Saturday, always fresh for Sunday and the new week: ready to welcome the preacher in his fine hat, with his dainty wife and handfuls of little ones, tagging right along.
 This was real.
 I close my eyes and even now I can see the sunlight fading on the weathered old porch boards, and the shadows that tugged gently over the garden.

 I guess there were a few very elaborate porches, sporting fancy wicker rockers and dazzling lounging sofas.
-Grandma’s was perfect, from my point of view.
-But, nothing fancy here!
+Grandma’s was perfect from my point of view.
+But, it certainly wasn’t fancy.
 Her rocking chairs were well worn, having rocked from the cradle to the grave more often than not.
 There were two extra large tables at one end.
 And they were big enough to accommodate any amount of regular or unexpected family or friends for a good “Country Feed.”

 There were always baskets of something, butterbeans or peas; something waiting to be shelled or shucked mostly by Granny, but anybody who dropped by was welcome.
 Someone just handed you a pan and you started shelling.

 Some porches boasted swings suspended from the ceiling with chains.
 My grandmother had one of these.
-A little lop-sided, but the ‘courting cousins’ liked it just fine.
+A little lopsided, but the ‘courting cousins’ liked it just fine.
 The hypnotic creaking of the swing invited you to dreamland.
-Add to that the coolness of a summer shower and the crankiest baby was soothed gently in the arms of sleep.
+Add to that the coolness of a summer shower and the crankiest baby was carried gently in the arms of sleep.

 So looking back I see how those brief whirligigs of time slid peacefully, one day into another, so easily that we hardly noticed.
 Such a wonderful gift that was!
 And so we watched, we listened, we laughed, and we learned from that passing show of life that traveled all around us.
 The porch was a perfect vantage point.
 Clustered protectively among a caring family, we children were at the nucleus of the most powerful force in the universe, “family.”